Ongoing work at D'Iberville station

 Métro impacts: The main entrance building is closed for the entire duration of the work.
 The secondary entrance is opened.

 Bus impacts: Some bus stops are closed and relocated.

 Impact on customer trips

-The entrance building at D’Iberville and Jean-Talon is closed since October 19, 2020 until the end of work, which is planned for spring 2023.
-In spring 2020, we rearranged the turnstiles and fare booth in the secondary entrance building so that it could accommodate additional customers.
+The entrance building at D’Iberville and Jean-Talon is closed since October 19, 2020 until the end of work, which is planned for fall 2023.

 Partitions are installed on the platforms and in some areas inside the station, but they will not affect customer trips.